FraidOfWater/Simple-Image-Sorter/README.md

 # Simple-Image-Sorter QOL Fork
 This is a fork of Simple-Image-Sorter by Legendsmith https://github.com/Legendsmith/Simple-Image-Sorter.
 If author reads this, feel free to merge this?
-I have assumed the licence to be GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007.
+I have assumed the licence to be GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007, though it is unclear.
 (Removed from author's source)

 # Sorts images into destinations #
 This fork is a hobby, it adds new features and other tweaks, and removes some others.
 Light experimenting with threading and optimization.
 Tried to make it very customizable!
 Now supports animations!